The Frizzled Leek

 • Add oil to a large skillet over medium heat.
 Add onions, potatoes, carrots, and celery root.
 Cook 6 minutes, stirring often.

 • Stir in tapioca starch to coat vegetables.
 Cook 2 minutes, stirring constantly.
-Add tomatoes, garlic, stock, bay leaves, red pepper flakes, lemon zest, and thyme.
+Add coconut milk, tomatoes, garlic, stock, bay leaves, red pepper flakes, lemon zest, and thyme.
 Bring to a simmer.
 Cook for 8 minutes over a low flame.
 Season with salt and pepper.

 • Add salmon, nestling pieces into the vegetables until barely covered with liquid.
 Return to a very low simmer.
 Cover.
 Cook for 8-10 minutes or until salmon is slightly underdone.